A standing stone called the Petrified Servant has been in place for perhaps thousands of years

 Archeological sites in the Dolní Chabry area show signs that Celts and Slavs both settled the area at different times.

-Celts gave Bohemia its name, with the Boii settling in around the 400 BC, and other Celtic sites dating a little earlier to the 600 BC.
+Celts gave Bohemia its name, with the Boii settling in around 400 BC, and other Celtic sites dating a little earlier to 600 BC.
 The Beaker People were in Europe from 2800 BC to 1800 BC.